 Articles in peer reviewed journals:

-2. Arya S, Dogra P, Jain N and Mukhopadhyay S. Detergent-induced Aggregation of an Amyloidogenic Intrinsically Disordered Protein.
-Accepted at Journal of Chemical Sciences.
+- Arya S, Dogra P, Jain N and Mukhopadhyay S. Detergent-induced Aggregation of an Amyloidogenic Intrinsically Disordered Protein.
+J. Chem.
+Sci.
+(2017) 129: 1817.

-3. Jain N, Narang D, Bhasne K, Dalal V, Arya S, Bhattacharya M, and Mukhopadhyay S (2016).
+- Jain N, Narang D, Bhasne K, Dalal V, Arya S, Bhattacharya M, and Mukhopadhyay S (2016).
 Direct observation of the intrinsic backbone torsional mobility of disordered proteins.
 Biophys.
 J.111:768–774.
+Selected and evaluated by Faculty of 1000

 - Handbook of Infection and Alzheimer’s disease J. Miklossy (Ed.)
 IOS Press (5) 297-311